titanmesh/Project-Titan/_posts/2010-02-05-post-quote.md

 categories:
   - Blog
 tags:
+  - Startup
-  - Post Formats
+  - Update
-  - quote
+  -	Networking
 ---

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.